vuestorefront/storefront-ui/packages/vue/docs/import-stories.md

 ```
 - Get images from Storefront UI repository and host it on `/assets/storybook`
 ## Others
-- What's happens when I have the same stories name?
-Ok, for example, you have stories "Atoms|Buttons" and Storefront UI has is too.
-If you add to Array Storefront UI stories after yours than at Storybook you see Storefront UI Button.
+- What happens when I have the same name of stories as Storefront UI?
+For example: `Atoms|Buttons`.
+Then, you should keep in mind to add your stories after Storefront UI stories have been added to `array`.
+Otherwise, you will see Button from Storefront UI.